sausheong/easyblog/README.md

 EasyBlog is an attempt to create a minimalist and extensible blog for Rubyists.
 You'd come to realise that it's probably not what you want.
 It's actually exactly what **I** want.
 A simple blog that I can totally control.
 If you don't like it, well you can fork it from Github here: http://github.com/sausheong/easyblog and then make it suit what you need.

-The entire server app is in a single file `easyblog.rb`.
-All other files are in the views folder, which (of course), has all the view templates.
+The entire web app is in a single file `easyblog.rb`, including the view templates.

 Made with Ruby using Sinatra, HAML and DataMapper.
 Dressed with Twitter Bootcamp and a dash of Font Awesome.
 Finally with a sprinkle of Bootswatch themes.
 Served while hot at http://easyblog.herokuapp.com